 Photographer, curator and educator based in Bristol, UK.

-I have a fascination with vernacular imagery and the banal and use imagery to explores the wider contexts offered through representing everyday moments; reflecting on the beauty that can be found in the seemingly mundane and trying to capture the latent poetry from everyday situations.
-My work examines how we interact with the landscape, what this can say about cultural identities and the hidden narratives within photographs.
+I have a fascination with vernacular imagery and the banal and use photography to explore the wider contexts offered through representing everyday moments; reflecting on the beauty that can be found in the seemingly mundane and trying to capture the latent poetry from everyday situations.
+My work examines how we interact with familiar landscapes, what this can say about cultural identities and the hidden narratives within photographs.

-My latest work, The Vernacularlies, takes the form of a series of books which draws from an archive of domestic photographs.
+My latest work, In Amber, takes the form of a series of books which draw from an archive of domestic photographs.
 Borrowing from cliché, stereotype and shared popular culture, each book offers a narrative that has been repeated by storytellers for centuries.

 I have curated several projects including The Shot I Never Forgot, an Arts Council funded exhibition and publication which invited photographs to share their most memorable images and the stories behind them.

 I have taught extensively and am currently an Associate Lecturer at UWE.